-Dr. Bloch is an Associate Professor in the Department of Pathology at Johns Hopkins University School of Medicine with a joint appointment in International Health at the Johns Hopkins Bloomberg School of Public Health.
-Dr. Bloch is also the Associate Director of Transfusion Medicine and current Director of Hemapheresis at the Johns Hopkins Hospital.
+Dr. Evan Bloch is an Associate Professor of Pathology at Johns Hopkins University School of Medicine, where he serves as the Associate Director of Transfusion Medicine and Medical Director of the Apheresis Service; he also holds a joint appointment in International Health at the Johns Hopkins Bloomberg School of Public Health.

 Originally from South Africa, Dr. Bloch has drawn on his background in anatomic and clinical pathology (Tufts Medical Center), transfusion medicine (University of California San Francisco), and global health to advance a longstanding interest in the interplay between blood transfusion and infectious diseases, particularly in low and low-middle income countries where transfusion-transmitted infection remains a key metric of suboptimal policies and practices.

 Blood transfusion networks afford invaluable opportunity to study neglected (e.g., Babesia) and emerging infectious diseases (Zika, SARS-CoV2).
 Many —if not most—infectious risks to the blood supply remain neglected (e.g., malaria, bacteria), particularly in low-resourced settings, whereby research can yield high-impact public health intervention.
 Blood transfusion itself can also be used to contend with emerging pathogens, as illustrated by the use of convalescent plasma to treat COVID-19.
 To date Dr. Bloch has been engaged in a host of research, educational and clinical outreach endeavors in Transfusion Medicine across diverse settings.